What makes us the way we are? Why are some people predisposed to be overweight? How is it that some of us are prone to Type 2 diabetes?

 Ms. Amber Lockridge ~ A PhD student in the IBP graduate Program working with Dr. Alejandro to explore physiological mechanisms that adaptively regulate the coupling of beta cell glucose metabolism with insulin secretion with an eye towards better understanding the pathology of type II diabetes.
 One of her projects is investigating the insulin secretion defect phenotype of mice with a pancreas-specific deletion of the enzyme O-GlcNAc transferase (OGT).
 A second project involves the role beta-cell membrane ion channel NMDA receptor on glucose-stimulated insulin secretion.
 Amber is supported by an NIH NRSA F31 fellowship for two years!!
 September 1, 2015-present.

-Mr. Seokwon Jo is a post-baccalaureate junior scientist working to identify novel OGT targets in insulin-producing cells.
-He joined the Alejandro Lab after graduating from the University of Minnesota wih degrees in Biochemistry and Genetics.
-Seokwon hopes to attend graduate school in the fall of 2019.
+Mr. Seokwon Jo is graduate student in graduate progam in Integrative Biology and Physiology.
 Outside of the lab, Seokwon's hobbies include food, tea, horror movies and being creative.
 June 1, 2016-present.

 Mr. Brian Akhaphong is Minnesota made.
 As a former undergrad in IBP Physiology, he worked on the effects of hypertension during pregnancy or preeclampsia on beta-cell development and function in the offspring.
 He is continuing this work as a post-baccalaureate junior scientist, and expanding on the impact of placental insufficiency in maternal programming of obesity and type 2 diabetes.
 Outside of the lab, he likes to play with his two needy cats, Reginold and Pooksi.
 Mr. Akhaphong is supported by a two-year Award from NIH, and he hopes to start medical school in the fall of 2020.
 October 1, 2015- present.